jinxer16/bet-statistics-fe/README.md

 This is a frontend implementation for bet statistics web3 application.
-For the smart/con, please refer to [bet statistics repo](https://github.com/nowissan/bet-statistics)
+For the smart contract, please refer to [bet statistics repo](https://github.com/nowissan/bet-statistics)

 ## Getting Started